KenanBek/kenanbek.github.io/_posts/articles/2021-04-04-http-get-request-golang-rust.markdown

 There are many ways to implement a simple HTTP Get in each language.
 Since I already have Golang experience, the code in Go took me a few minutes.

 My initial goal for the Rust code was to write an HTTP Get using only the standard library.
-But surprisingly, the Rust code took me at least one hour, where at the end, I just took the code from the `reqwest` package and just simplified it for the text response.
+But surprisingly, the Rust code took me at least one hour, where at the end, I just took the code from the `reqwest` package and simplified it for the text response.

 ### Go implementation